Wednesday Night Wars: 2019: NXT's move to USA Network

-In August 2019, it was announced that NXT would be moving to USA Network, marking the show's first broadcast on the network since December 20, 2017, and expanding the program to a live, two-hour format.
+In August 2019, it was announced that NXT would be moving to USA Network, marking the show's first broadcast on USA Network since December 20, 2017, and expanding the program to a live, two-hour format.
 Critics felt that the move was an attempt to counterprogram Dynamite, which would premiere two weeks later.
-NXT premiered on USA on September 18, 2019.
-However, due to scheduling overlap with the final episodes of original series Suits, only the first hour of NXT was broadcast on USA for its first two weeks while the second hour was shown on WWE Network.
+NXT premiered on USA Network on September 18, 2019.
+However, due to scheduling overlap with the final episodes of original series Suits, only the first hour of NXT was broadcast on USA Network for its first two weeks while the second hour was shown on WWE Network.
 In its first two weeks, NXT drew 1.179 and 1.006 million viewers respectively.

 Wednesday Night Wars

 2019: The debut of Dynamite

-On October 2, 2019, Dynamite debuted on TNT, which averaged 1.409 million viewers.
-NXT made their full two-hour debut on USA Network on the same night, which averaged 891,000 viewers.
+On October 2, 2019, Dynamite debuted on TNT, which averaged 1.409 million viewers and approximately 878,000 viewers in 18-49.
+This number was touted by TNT as the most successful premiere show in over 5 years for TNT.
+According to Dave Meltzer of the Wrestling Observer Newsletter, the first 15 minutes of Dynamite was watched by a whopping 1.625 million viewers and 1.015 million in 18-49.
+NXT made their full two-hour debut on USA Network on the same night, which averaged 891,000 viewers and 415,000 in 18-49.
 Dynamite beat NXT in the ratings among both viewers in the 18–49 range and total viewers for its first seven episodes.
 NXT began to gain ground when WWE announced that the brand's wrestlers would compete at that year's Survivor Series, officially endorsing NXT as WWE's "third brand".
 Competitors from the NXT brand went on to win three of the five triple-threat matches at the pay-per-view, which saw NXT Women's Champion Shayna Baszler defeat Raw Women's Champion Becky Lynch and SmackDown Women's Champion Bayley in the main event.
 These developments helped NXT to place first in the ratings for three out of the six remaining weeks of 2019, which culminated in a match where Rhea Ripley defeated Shayna Baszler to win the women's championship on the December 18 episode.
 NXT ran unopposed on December 25, the final Wednesday of 2019, as Dynamite did not air due to Christmas Day.